sonburn/symbol-instance-locator/README.md

 # Symbol Instance Locator

 Locate all instances of a selected symbol or instance.

-Note: This plugin is functional in it's current state, but rudimentary and will be improved upon.
+Select an instance in the list of results to jump to it's location.

 <a href="http://bit.ly/SketchRunnerWebsite">
 	<img width="160" height="41" src="http://bit.ly/RunnerBadgeBlue" alt="runner-badge-blue">